product-definition-center/pdc-client/README.markdown

     This is only useful for working with servers which don't require authentication.

+* `plugins`

+    Plugins are configurable which depends on the user's needs.
+    If no plugins are configured, the default plugins will be used.

 ### Example system configuration

 This config defines connection to development server running on